AlessioMigotti/Project-1/readme.md

+<a href="https://alessiomigotti.github.io/Project-1/">This is the github deployment</a>

 Project 1 - Detailed ReadMe:
 Welcome to Project 1!
 This is a web-based project created to showcase a specific topic in an interactive and engaging way.
 This ReadMe provides additional information and details about the project.

 Purpose:
 The purpose of Project 1 is to demonstrate an understanding of HTML, CSS, and JavaScript.
-The project showcases a specific topic through the use of various web development technologies.
+The project showcases a specific topic using of various web development technologies.

 Features:
 The website features a responsive design, ensuring optimal viewing on all devices including desktops, laptops, tablets, and smartphones.